Ingredient · Corpus exposure

 Medium-termFront-of-Pack Labeling

-Fda Proposed Shift on Additives Labeling Rules for Fda-regulated Labels
+FDA Proposed Shift on Additives Labeling Rules for FDA-regulated Labels

 Near-termAdditives